Since You Went Away: Plot

 Jane is determined to do more for the war effort and begins volunteering as a nurses' aide at the nearby military hospital, where returning veterans with physical and mental injuries are sent to recover.
 The family learns via telegram that Tim Hilton is missing in action in the Southwest Pacific.
 Shortly after Bill's departure, the Hiltons receive word that he was killed in action at Salerno.
 The Hiltons and the Colonel grieve together for Bill.
-Jane and Anne finally tell off Emily Hawkins after Emily suggests that it is unseemly for Jane to volunteer at the hospital, and Anne decides she herself must do more to help and trains as a welder for defense work at the shipyard.
+Jane and Anne finally tell off Emily after she suggests that it is unseemly for Jane to volunteer at the hospital, and Anne decides she herself must do more to help and trains as a welder for defense work at the shipyard.

 Tony returns on leave and talks to Anne about his feelings for her, but she believes that he only keeps her as a romantic ideal because she is married to his friend Tim and therefore unattainable.
 Anne and Tony decide to leave things as they are and remain friends.
 On Christmas Eve, Fidelia places gifts under the tree that Tim had given her months earlier to leave for his family, and Anne is moved to tears.
 Anne then gets a cablegram by telephone informing her that Tim is safe and is coming home, and she and her daughters joyfully embrace.
+"Be of good courage, and He shall strengthen your heart, all ye that hope in the Lord."

 Cast

+Jennifer Jones and Robert Walker played young sweethearts in the film, but in real life they were married at the time and going through a break-up.
+They divorced not long after the film was completed (Jones married Selznick after his marriage to Irene Mayer Selznick ended).